Prising apart geodesics by length in hyperbolic 3-manifolds: Curves on surfaces

-Let $X$ be the smallest subsurface of $S_{\rho_0}$ with totally geodesic boundary containing $C^\ast$, and let $Y$ be the closure of $S_{\rho_0} \setminus X$, so that $Y$ is also a subsurface of $S_{\rho_0}$ with totally geodesic boundary.
-There are two possibilities for $X$, namely either $X$ is a sphere with three holes or $X$ is a torus with one hole.
-Before going on, we describe how $X$ can sit within $S_{\rho_0}$.
+For the sake of concreteness, fix a hyperbolic structure $\rho_0$ on $S$.
+(The proof is independent of which hyperbolic structure is chosen.)
+Let $X$ be the smallest subsurface of $S_{\rho_0}$ with totally geodesic boundary containing the geodesic representative $C^\ast$ of $C$, and let $Y$ be the closure of $S_{\rho_0} \setminus X$, so that $Y$ is a (possibly disconnected) subsurface of $S_{\rho_0}$ with totally geodesic boundary.
+By considering for instance a stable neighborhood of $C^\ast$, we see that there are two possibilities for $X$, namely either $X$ is a pair of pants or $X$ is a torus with one hole.